Meet Your Partners in Mental Health

 Scott is a Licensed Clinical Social Worker who started his Behavioral Health and Human Services career working as a Youth & Family Counselor in a psychiatric residential treatment center in Portland, Maine, in 1998, and transitioned into working in an outpatient behavioral health setting specializing in skill-building, care coordination, therapy, and program development in Community Outpatient for Youth & Families.
 He has accumulated over 18 years of experience in several areas within the Behavioral Health and Human Services field, which includes juvenile criminal justice, the geriatric population, medical social work in long-term care and skilled rehabilitation, school social work, clinical social work, and program development administration.
 His clinical approach is highly action oriented and he believes that people should be met where they are at, sometimes engaging families and individuals in their home or in the community.

-Scott works with clients with Kaiser, Moda, Pacificsource (Community Solutions and Commercial), and Providence.
+Scott works with clients with Kaiser, Moda, Pacificsource (Oregon Health Plan and Commercial), and Providence.

-Karri works with clients with Kaiser, Moda, Pacificsource (Community Solutions and Commercial), and Providence.
+Karri works with clients with Kaiser, Moda, Pacificsource (Oregon Health Plan and Commercial), and Providence.

 Erin is a Licensed Clinical Social Worker who provides individual and family therapy for adolescents, transition-aged youth, and young adults who are experiencing a wide array of concerns and issues, including depression, anxiety, trauma, grief, parenting issues, and life transitions.
-She is a certified Ecosystemic Structural Family therapist and practices from an eclectic, strengths-based, trauma-informed, and culturally sensitive perspective.
+She is a certified Ecosystemic Structural Family therapist, trained in Brainspotting (a trauma treatment modality), and practices from an eclectic, strengths-based, trauma-informed, and culturally sensitive perspective.
 Erin approaches all her work from a systems perspective, understanding that a person is impacted by the systems (family, work, social, cultural, etc.) that they exist within and understands the impacts of structural violence and social inequity on individual’s mental health.
 Erin also is a clinical supervisor for Clinical Social Work Associates (CSWAs).
 Her supervision style is relational and mirrors her therapeutic approach.
+She sometimes practices with her therapy dog, Poppy.

-Erin works with clients with Kaiser, Moda, Pacificsource (Community Solutions and Commercial), and Providence.
+Erin works with clients with Kaiser, Moda, Pacificsource (Oregon Health Plan and Commercial), and Providence.

 Annie Bittner, CSWA